Klemen Pretnar

-Klemen Pretnar (born August 31, 1986) is a Slovenian professional ice hockey defenceman who is currently a free agent.
+Klemen Pretnar (born August 31, 1986) is a Slovenian professional ice hockey defenceman who plays for Tölzer Löwen.
 He previously played for HC Košice of the Slovak Extraliga.

 In 2012, Pretner signed with EC VSV of the Austrian Hockey League.
 On April 15, 2015, Pretnar signed a one-year contract with fellow Austrian club, the Vienna Capitals.

 He participated at the 2011 IIHF World Championship as a member of the Slovenia men's national ice hockey team.